 However, for branches you may need a more substantial tool.
 'Typically your lemon tree will be better served with a clean, sharp hand-saw or pole-saw (for higher branches), which will make much more precise, and neat incisions,’ advises Andrew Gaumond horticulturist, botanist, and director of content at Petal Republic.

-- ‘Where there are double shoots that run almost parallel upwards, cut off the inside shoot,’ advises Sigrid Hansen-Catania, author of Success with Citrus Fruit.
+- ‘Where there are double shoots that run almost parallel upwards, cut off the inside shoot,’ advises Sigrid Hansen-Catania, author of Success with Citrus Fruit, available from Amazon.

 - When pruning a lemon tree, it’s important to think about the shape.
 ‘A citrus plant is particularly attractive with a shaped crown, and the round crown is characteristic.
 ‘To do this, target the left side and cut off selected shoots,’ says Hansen-Catania.
 ‘Do not take any notice of flowers or fruits.
 The point where you cut should always lie above a leaf.’

-- Finally, be careful not to cut off too much.
-‘Never prune more than a third of a tree in one year,’ says Marini.
+- Finally, be careful not to cut off too much by following the one third pruning rule.
+‘Never prune more than a third of a tree in one year,’ says Jospeh Marini.